abdolence/firestore-rs/README.md

     })
     .await?;

-// Wait some events like Ctrl-C, signals
+// Wait some events like Ctrl-C, signals, etc
-// <your-implementation-for-wait>
+// <put-your-implementation-for-wait-here>

 // and then shutdown
 listener.shutdown().await?;